CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

     In [0]: CoolProp.DmolarT_INPUTS

-Keyed output versus acccessor functions
+Keyed output versus accessor functions
 ---------------------------------------

 The simple output functions like :cpapi:`AbstractState::rhomolar` that are mapped to keys in :cpapi:`CoolProp::parameters` can be either obtained using the accessor function or by calling :cpapi:`AbstractState::keyed_output`.
 The advantage of the ``keyed_output`` function is that you could in principle iterate over several keys, rather than having to hard-code calls to several accessor functions.
 For instance: